Lessons in Teamwork from Wild Geese

 Hebrews 3:13 But encourage one another daily, as long as it is called Today, so that none of you may be hardened by sin's deceitfulness.

-5. When a goose gets sick or wounded, two geese drop out of formation and follow it down to help protect it.
-They stay with it until it is able to fly again.
+5) When a goose gets sick or wounded, two geese drop out of formation and follow it down to help protect it.
+They stay with it until it is able to fly again or dies.
 Then they launch out together with another formation or catch up with the flock.

 Lesson: If we had as much sense as geese did, we would stand by each other in difficult times as well as when we are strong.